TimothyGu/timothygu.github.io/_posts/2015-10-16-junior-year.md

 Technology at the PIxEL Foundation, a non-profit started by my friend [Ethan Lee][el].

-PIxEL stands for "programmer + innovator * entrepreneur + leaders".
+PIxEL stands for "programmers + innovators * entrepreneurs + leaders".
 Last year, PIxEL was just another club on campus where we taught our peers on how to use HTML and CSS to MAKE SOMETHING on computer, and to more enlightened ones bits and pieces of JavaScript.
 Unfortunately, the rest of what PIxEL tries to be was not very much covered.
 But the relative success of the club kept us going, and the long-time members of the club (including me) formed a more close-knitted group.

 This year, we are shifting gears to become a more mature and sustainable organization.
 First, we are officially a non-profit 501(c)3 corporation, thanks